happycollision/trigger.happycollision.com/src/content/songs/detour-ahead.md

 Smooth road, clear day
 No detour ahead

+The further you travel
-The further you travel, the harder to unravel the web She spins around you
-Turn back while there's time
+The harder to unravel the web she spins around you Turn back while there's time
 Don't you see the danger sign?
 Soft shoulders surround you
-See upcoming pop shows
-Get tickets for your favorite artists
-You might also like

 Smooth road, clear night
 Oh, lucky me that suddenly I saw the light
 I'm turning back away from all that sorrow
 Smooth road, clear day
-No detour ahead
+No detour, no detour, no detour ahead
 ```